obulka/blink_raymarch/README.md

 You can choose the colour, intensity, and falloff of the light.
 You can also soften the shadows with a slider.

+### path_march

+This gizmo renders the scene using a ray marching algorithm, with support for multiple importance sampled, global illumination, and hdri image based lighting.
+You can input a standard nuke camera and the perspective projection, axes, and world space coordinates, will match that of Nuke's native scanline renderer, and general 3D system.

+The AOV options are:
+- scene
+- normal
+- position
+- depth
+- stats

+The stats AOV gives you the average number of iterations, the average number of bounces, the total number of paths traced per pixel in the r, g, and b channels, respectively.

+The output of this node can be passed as input to an identical node with a different seed, and the child node will use the variance of the input to determine how many paths should be traced for a given pixel, between a minimum and maximum paths per pixel as set on the knobs.

 ### ray_march

+(currently broken on this branch)

 This gizmo renders the scene using a ray marching algorithm, with support for hdri image based lighting.
 You can input a standard nuke camera and the perspective projection, axes, and world space coordinates, will match that of Nuke's native scanline renderer, and general 3D system.